sandra-calvo/mimmitkoodaa-visualRecognition-Watson/README.md

 We added the UI flow:

  ![](/screenshots/Picture30.png?raw=true)

+ You will need to add to the visual recognition nodes your own API Key.

+ And also your own classifier ID to the node named custom.

  ## Step 7.
 Check your webapp!
 The dashboard nodes added an UI to our Node-RED application.
 To access the UI go to: